phys-sim-book/mdbook-src/src/lec28-mpm_case_study.md

 We place a **static sphere collider** inside the domain ([Section 28.2](./lec28.2-sphere_sdf.md])), which interacts with falling sand particles through frictional contact.
 The collider boundary is represented using a **signed distance function (SDF)** and enforces contact constraints and Coulomb friction.

 For implementation ([Section 28.3](./lec28.3-mpm_impl.md)), we use NumPy and [Taichi](https://docs.taichi-lang.org/) as our programming framework.
 Taichi provides efficient parallelism on both CPU and GPU, and more importantly, it supports [sparse data structures]((https://docs.taichi-lang.org/docs/sparse)), which are critical for high-performance MPM grid computations.

+The executable Python project for this section can be found at [https://github.com/phys-sim-book/solid-sim-tutorial](https://github.com/phys-sim-book/solid-sim-tutorial) under the `10_mpm_sand` folder.